vhscom/after-dark/docs/content/feature/keywords-meta.md

 ]
 ```

-While not considered relevant to search rankings, keywords can be a useful way to document target search terms and give more semantic meaning to your pages.
+While not considered relevant to search rankings, keywords can be a useful way to document target search terms and key phrases used in <abbr title="Pay Per Click">PPC</abbr> campaigns.